 In the middle chapters, we see the various ways friends dealt with this danger.
 Some of the examples Dr. Good has discovered are fascinating.
 George Washington, a man who at first glance seemed too formidable and reserved for such friendships, is revealed as a shrewd and witty practitioner of the art.
 Annis Boudinot Stockton, widow of a New Jersey congressman, sent Washington numerous poems about the way he stirred her devotion.
 When she apologized for bothering him, Washington urged her to have dinner with him and “go thro the proper course of penitence that shall be prescribed.”
 By the late 1780s Stockton was telling him his friendship “stole on my soul exquisitely sweet.”

 The author also explores other ways that friends expressed their feelings for each other.
 One of the favorites was albums to which friends contributed poems and aphorisms.
 Also popular were intimate personal gifts, such as locks of hair, often in lockets or encased in rings.
 Finally there is a fascinating chapter on how such friendships often played a role in state and national politics.
 A woman who was the friend of a politician did not hesitate to offer him advice or ask him to favor another friend for an appointment.

 This is a book so rich in ideas and emotions that readers will keep it in their libraries to read more than once.
 It reveals a side of America’s past that will make them pleased and proud of the spiritual pioneers among our founders.

-Thomas Fleming is the author of “The Intimate Lives of the Founding Fathers.”
-He has written more than 40 books about America’s past.
+Thomas Fleming was the author of “The Intimate Lives of the Founding Fathers”, and more than forty other books about America’s past.